kavvykav/TWIC-Project/README.md

 - Technician: Maintains the infrastructure of the port.
 Has access to resources that the port uses to function.
 - Janitor/maintenance: Is responsible for maintaining the port.
 Has access to any part of the port that does not contain sensitive data or risks safety.

+## Use Cases

+### Authenticating a User At Checkpoint
+Brief Description: A worker will need to authenticate himself to gain access to an area on the port.
+There will be two layers of authentication: a biometric scanner (fingerprint sensor) and a card reader.

+Primary Actor: Worker

+Basic Flow:
+1. User scans their card on the card reader.
+2. Card is validated by the system.
+3. System prompts user to scan fingerprint.
+4. User scans their fingerprint.
+5. System allows user through the checkpoint.

+Alternative Flow 1:
+1. User scans their card on the card reader.
+2. User is deemed to not have the required role as per the data on the card.
+3. System denies user entry through the checkpoint.

+Alternative Flow 2:
+1. User scans their card on the card reader.
+2. Card is validated by the system.
+3. System prompts user to scan fingerprint.
+4. User scans their fingerprint.
+5. The fingerprint read does not match the fingerprint associated with the card.
+6. System denies entry through the checkpoint.

+### Enrolling a New User
+Brief Description: A new worker needs to be given a role to access the areas required.
+The
+server manager is in charge of adding new users.

+Precondition: The server manager is already logged in to the server.

+Basic Flow:
+1. The server manager collects information (name, birthday, etc) from the new user and creates a profile in the system.
+2. The user will specify the ports they wish to be registered to.
+3. The server manager decides the role that is to be assigned to the user.
+4. The server manager reads the fingerprint from the new user.
+5. The fingerprint is added into the system.
+6. The user gets given a card.

+### Updating User Profile
+Brief Description: From time to time, user roles and ports will need to be changed.
+The server
+manager is in charge of this.

+Precondition: The server manager is already logged in to the server.

+Basic Flow:
+1. The server manager will load a user's profile.
+2. The server manager will input the desired changes into their UI.
+3. The database will be updated with the user's new role/permissions.

 ## Restrictions

 1. No cloud databases due to vulnerabilities associated with it.